timereveals/notebook/README.md

-# A Django blog app.
+# A simple Django blog app.